TL;DR

 Does my standard car insurance cover my electric vehicle's battery?

 The evidence is clear: the UK motor insurance gap is a real and present danger to the financial health of millions of drivers.
-Relying on the cheapest quote or failing to read the small print is a gamble that can cost you your car, your savings, and your peace of mind.
+Relying on the lower-cost quote or failing to read the small print is a gamble that can cost you your car, your savings, and your peace of mind.

 Take control of your financial security today.
 Don't wait until it's too late to discover you are underinsured.